 Used in Ted.
 At the start of a movie, a boy makes a wish as a shooting star goes by and his teddy bear, Ted, comes to life.
 His parents initially freak out, and for a period of time, Ted is a celebrity.
 As time goes by, though, people just sort of treat a living teddy bear walking around as a normal thing, though a scene where some girls ask to take a picture with him indicates he still holds some celebrity status.

-In Last Action Hero, the Genre Savvy action-movie villain escapes from the movie into the Real World.
+In Last Action Hero, an action movie villain escapes from the movie into the Real World.
 He notices a much higher tolerance for crime in this world, and decides to test it by shooting some random guy on the street.
 He waits for the police cars to inevitably show up... when they don't, he shouts out "I just killed a man and want to confess!"
 The only response he gets is someone shouting back at him to shut up.

 Played with in R.I.P.D..
 Nick/old Chinese guy gets crushed by a car and a group of bystanders rush to help him.
 The Dead-o's actions do not go unnoticed by the media.

 Splash.
 It's quite an endorsement of the greatness of the Statue of Liberty that a beautiful naked woman could be walking around and nobody notices her until the tour guide brings her to their attention.

 No one even seems to take any notice of Noel's bloody corpse on top of the elevator near the end of Byzantium.

 Mary Poppins: Every day, Admiral Boom goes up to the roof of his house where he's built a model ship and fires the (fully functional) cannons.
 He's so punctual that his neighbors the Banks set their clocks by him and take nonchalant countermeasures to the shockwaves.